Jane Philpott: Medical career

 Philpott was a family doctor in Markham–Stouffville from 1998 to 2015.
-She served as Chief of the Department of Family Medicine at Markham Stouffville Hospital from 2008 to 2014, and was concurrently Associate Professor in the University of Toronto's Department of Family and Community Medicine.
+She was Chief of the Department of Family Medicine at Markham Stouffville Hospital from 2008 to 2014, and was concurrently Associate Professor in the University of Toronto's Department of Family and Community Medicine.
 She was the Lead Physician of the Health For All Family Health Team in Markham, Ontario.

 She worked in Niger in West Africa from 1989 to 1998 with a faith-based non-governmental organization, where she practiced general medicine and developed a training program for village health workers.
 She returned to Niger in 2005 with Médecins sans Frontières during a food crisis.

 She was the Family Medicine lead in the Toronto Addis Ababa Academic Collaboration (TAAAC) from 2008 to 2014.
 In this capacity she helped colleagues at Addis Ababa University to develop the first training program for Family Medicine in Ethiopia that began in 2013.
 The first seven students in this programme graduated in early 2016.

 Philpott has advocated for Canada to give greater attention to the rights of refugees, particularly regarding healthcare.
 In an article in the Toronto Star in 2014, she argued that "the Conservative government's cuts to refugee health care are 'cruel and unusual.

 Philpott is a co-curator of TEDxStouffville, founded in 2012 with Dr. Eileen Nicolle.
 The TEDxStouffville committee, a collaboration between Health for All Family Health Team, Markham Stouffville Hospital, the University of Toronto and residents of the town of Whitchurch–Stouffville, develops programs with live speakers on Social Determinants of Health.